open/close all folders

 - Cowboy Cop: As he comes from the dystopian future, he started off as a brash mutant cop who had difficulty with adjusting the X-Men before finally settling down until his Face–Heel Turn.

-- Demonic Possession: Recently returned to the present, possessed by the Demon Bear.
+- Demonic Possession: He eventually returned to the present, possessed by the Demon Bear.

 - Energy Absorption: His power allows him to absorb several kinds of energy, including psychic energy, as well as redirecting it in the form of laser blasts.

-- Facial Markings: As he comes from the Bad Future, he has an 'M' (for Mutant) branded on his left face.
+- Facial Markings: As he comes from the Bad Future, he has an 'M' (for Mutant) branded on his left eye (it's apparently a genetically engineered disease "branded to his DNA", and can't be removed by anything).

 - Fish out of Temporal Water: Being from a Bad Future, he had serious problems with the whole "don't kill people" thing for a time.